bachiraoun/scedasticity/README.md

 This approach is based on correlation functions and statistical scedasticity formalism.

 ## Requirements
-Python 2.7, wxPython, numpy and matplotlib
+Python 2.7.x, wxPython, numpy and matplotlib
+* Locate wxPython using this link (https://wxpython.org/download.php) download and install
+* install numpy and matplotlib using pip command. e.g. pip install numpy

 ## Installation
 No installation is needed.
+Just copy the whole repository and run launch.py

 ## Author
 Bachir Aoun